-The following is a reconciliation of net operating income to net income available to common unitholders (in thousands):
+The following is a reconciliation of net operating income to net income available to common shareholders (in thousands):

-Years ended December 31, 2007 2006 2005 Net operating income \$ 888,425 \$ 898,459 \$ 896,449 Add: Development and management services 20,553 19,820 17,310 Interest and other 89,706 36,677 11,978 Minority interests in property partnerships (84) 2,013 6,017 Income from unconsolidated joint ventures 20,428 24,507 4,829 Gains on sales of real estate and other assets 957,406 727,131 188,546 Gains on sales of real estate from discontinued operations 266,817 57,969 Income from discontinued operations 7,274 19,081 18,303 Less: General and administrative 69,882 59,375 55,471 Interest expense 285,887 298,260 308,091 Depreciation and amortization 278,249 266,411 258,332 Losses from early extinguishments of debt 3,417 32,143 12,896 Cumulative effect of a change in accounting principle 5,043 Preferred distributions and allocation of undistributed earnings 15,014 22,814 26,780 Net income available to common unitholders \$ 1,598,076 \$ 1,048,685 \$ 534,788
+Years ended December 31, 2007 2006 2005 Net operating income \$ 888,425 \$ 898,459 \$ 896,449 Add: Development and management services 20,553 19,820 17,310 Interest and other 89,706 36,677 11,978 Minority interests in property partnerships (84) 2,013 6,017 Income from unconsolidated joint ventures 20,428 24,507 4,829 Gains on sales of real estate and other assets, net of minority interest 789,238 606,394 151,884 Gains on sales of real estate from discontinued operations, net of minority interest 220,350 47,656 Income from discontinued operations, net of minority interest 6,206 16,104 15,327 Less: General and administrative 69,882 59,375 55,471 Interest expense 285,887 298,260 308,091 Depreciation and amortization 286,030 270,562 260,979 Losses from early extinguishments of debt 3,417 32,143 12,896 Minority interest in Operating Partnership 64,916 69,999 71,498 Cumulative effect of a change in accounting principle, net of minority interest 4,223 Net income available to common shareholders \$ 1,324,690 \$ 873,635 \$ 438,292

-16. Earnings Per Common Unit
+15. Earnings Per Share

-Earnings per common unit has been computed pursuant to the provisions of SFAS No. 128.
-The following table provides a reconciliation of both the net income and the number of common units used in the computation of basic earnings per common unit, which is calculated by dividing net income available to common unitholders by the weighted-average number of common units outstanding during the period.
+Earnings per share ("EPS") has been computed pursuant to the provisions of SFAS No. 128.
+The following table provides a reconciliation of both the net income and the number of common shares used in the computation of basic EPS, which is calculated by dividing net income available to common shareholders by the weighted-average number of common shares outstanding during the period.
 During 2004, the Company adopted EITF 03-6 "Participating Securities and the Two-Class Method under FASB 128" ("EITF 03-6"), which provides further guidance on the definition of participating securities.
-Pursuant to EITF 03-6, the Company's Series Two Preferred Units, which are reflected as Redeemable Partnership Units in the Company's Consolidated Balance Sheets, are considered participating securities and are included in the computation of basic and diluted earnings per common unit of the Company if the effect of applying the if-converted method is dilutive.
-The terms of the Series Two Preferred Units enable the holders to obtain OP Units of the Company.
-Accordingly, for the reporting periods in which the Company's net income is in excess of distributions paid on the OP Units, LTIP Units and Series Two Preferred Units in proportion to their respective interests and the impact is included in the Company's consolidated basic and diluted earnings per common unit computation.
-For the year ended December 31, 2007, approximately \$4.6 million was allocated to the Series Two Preferred Units in excess of distributions paid during the reporting period and is included in the Company's computation of basic and diluted earnings per common unit.
+Pursuant to EITF 03-6, the Operating Partnership's Series Two Preferred Units, which are reflected as Minority Interests in the Company's Consolidated Balance Sheets, are considered participating securities and are included in the computation of basic and diluted earnings per share of the Company if the effect of applying the if-converted method is dilutive.
+The terms of the Series Two Preferred Units enable the holders to obtain OP Units of the Operating Partnership, as well as Common Stock of the Company.
+Accordingly, for the reporting periods in which the Operating Partnership's net income is in excess of distributions paid on the OP Units, LTIP Units and Series Two Preferred Units, such income is allocated to the OP Units, LTIP Units and Series Two Preferred Units in proportion to their respective interests and the impact is included in the Company's consolidated basic and diluted earnings per share computation due to its holding of the Operating Partnership's securities.
+For the year ended December 31, 2007, approximately \$3.9 million was allocated to the Series Two Preferred Units in excess of distributions paid during the reporting period and is included in the Company's computation of basic and diluted earnings per share.
 There were no amounts required to be allocated to the Series Two Preferred Units for the years ended December 31, 2006 and 2005.
-Other potentially dilutive common units and the related impact on earnings, are considered when calculating diluted earnings per common unit.
-Included in the number of units (the denominator) below are approximately 20,451,000, 21,202,000 and 21,607,000 redeemable
+Other potentially dilutive common shares, including stock options, restricted st the Operating Partnership that are exchangeable for the Company's Common Stock, and the related impact on earnings, are considered when calculating diluted EPS.